pieter-degroote/lab-tests-concepts/ExtensionManifestV2Availability = 2/README.md

 # Custom Policies for Firefox

-The "policies.json" file (inside the ZIP archives) allow you to customize some general settings on Mozilla Firefox.
+The "policies.json" file (inside the ZIP archives) allows you to customize some general settings on Mozilla Firefox.

 ## Firefox on Windows